binxiaoff/core/doc/how-to/doctrine-migration-rollup.rst

   DELETE ...
   INSERT INTO core_migration_versions (version, executed_at, execution_time) VALUES ('DoctrineMigrations\\Version00000000000000', null, null);

 4. Generate a new migration which contains the creation of the whole schema.
-Then, rename this migration class to ``Version00000000000000``, its file name to ``Version00000000000000.php``, so that the migration will always be executed at first.
 There are 2 different ways of doing so :

-  - with ``bin/console doctrine:schema:create --dump-sql`` and put it into the migration manually (see the `issue <https://github.com/doctrine/migrations/issues/820>`_ on github)
+  * with ``bin/console doctrine:schema:create --dump-sql`` and put it into the migration manually (see the `issue <https://github.com/doctrine/migrations/issues/820>`_ on github)
-  - drop all the tables in the local dev enc, and execute ``doctrine:migrations:diff`` (``doctrine/doctrine-migrations-bundle`` doesn't support the option ``--from-empty-schema``)
+  * drop all the tables in the local dev environments, and execute ``doctrine:migrations:diff`` (``doctrine/doctrine-migrations-bundle`` doesn't support the option ``--from-empty-schema``)

+5. Rename the migration class to ``Version00000000000000``, and its file name to ``Version00000000000000.php``, so that the migration will always be executed at very first.
 #.
 Commit and push the change.

 Deployment